sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 1. SAI implementation must return error code if any of the auto negotiation related attribute is not supported, swss and syncd must not crash.
 2. SAI implementation must keep backward compatible.
 As long as swss and SAI keep backward compatible, user need not change anything after this feature is enabled in SONiC.
+3. If autoneg is enabled and adv_speeds is not configured or empty, SAI must advertise it with all supported speeds.
+4. If autoneg is enabled and adv_interface_types is not configured or empty, SAI must advertise it with all supported interface types.
+5. If autoneg is disabled and interface_type is not configured, SAI must use SAI_PORT_INTERFACE_TYPE_NONE.

 The related port attributes are listed below:
 ```cpp